Skip to Content

 Cricut Blade Anatomy

-Cricut blades are a well-crafted product with exceptional quality materials that are easy to handle.
+Cricut blades are well-crafted products made with exceptional-quality materials that are easy to handle.
 They are not only beautiful but also perform exceptionally well.

 When I first entered the Cricut world, I was pretty confused with some of the terminology I read on the web regarding the blades.
 If you find yourself in the same spot, here I am to make it easy for you to understand.

-Besides colors and functionality, when you see a picture of a blade, you see not only the blade itself but also the housing.
+Besides colors and functionality, when you see a picture of a blade, you see the blade itself and the housing.

 cricut blade anatomy